AleksLi1/Global_Growth_Trend_Timing/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Contact
+If you would like to get in touch, my email is aleksandras.v.liauska@bath.edu.

 ## License
 [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)